skagr/wezterm-config/README.md

 ### Navigation

-These keys are forwarded to Neovim when the active pane is running (n)vim, otherwise they navigate WezTerm panes.
+These keys are forwarded to Neovim when the active pane is running nvim, otherwise they navigate WezTerm panes.
 At the edge of the pane layout, focus moves to the neighboring Aerospace window.

 | Keys | Action |